 Avg.
 Vehicles Per Day: 479

-This short, scenic drive across Yellowknife Bay starts with a turn off from School Draw Avenue and onto the Big Lake.
-Dettah, a Yellowknives Dene First Nation community of roughly 180, sits at the mouth of the bay.
-All manner of winter transportation uses this road: charter buses, snowmobiles, Bombardiers and Sno-cats.
+This short, scenic drive across Yellowknife Bay starts with a turn off from School Draw Avenue and into the now stationary community of Yellowknife’s houseboaters.
+Dettah, a Yellowknives Dene First Nation community of roughly 180, sits at the mouth of the bay and the other end of this incredible road.
+All manner of winter transportation uses this road: charter buses, snowmobiles, Bombardiers and Sno-cats, even the occasional enthusiastic cross-country skier.
 Since the road is extremely wide, pulling onto the shoulder to snap photos and investigate bald patches of ice is easy.
 Peering down at the cracks gives an idea of how thick the ice is below.
 Drivers are always cautioned to go slowly and to stick to the road.
 In Dettah, six kilometres later, the Yellowknives Dene Artisan Shop in the Chief Drygeese Centre, sell locally made arts, crafts and clothing.

 Behchokǫ̀-Gamètı̀ Winter Road